CodePushGo/website/src/content/blog/en/automatic-build-and-release-with-github-actions.md

         run: npx @capgo/cli@latest bundle upload -a ${{ secrets.CAPGO_TOKEN }} -c production
 ```

-This will install and build your dependency before sending it to Capgo.
+This will install and build your dependency before sending it to CodePushGo.

 If your command for build is different, you can change it in the `build_code` step.

-To make this work, you need to get your API key for Capgo, add it in the [secret of your GitHub repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets/) as `CAPGO_TOKEN`.
+To make this work, you need to get your API key for CodePushGo, add it in the [secret of your GitHub repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets/) as `CAPGO_TOKEN`.

 You can now commit this both files and see your first tag appear in GitHub!